 How we evaluate suppliers

-We will evaluate suppliers on their commitments to diversity, inclusion and the environment when they tender for new work, ensuring that Vodafone’s supply chain contributes towards Vodafone’s purpose to improve the lives of 1 billion people, while halving its environmental impact by 2025.
+We evaluate suppliers on their commitments to diversity, inclusion and the environment when they tender for new work, ensuring that the supply chain contributes towards Vodafone’s purpose to connect for a better future by enabling inclusive and sustainable digital societies.

 We will also work with our suppliers and partners to make improvements through events and programs to drive a more responsible supply chain aligned with our purpose and supply chain related UN Sustainable Development Goals.